Gota7/SM64DSe-Ultimate/README.md

 -in the 3d model tab you can select single areas to show up (pretty usefull to see what is going to be visible when entering a door)

 -some BugFixes

+Changes v1.2:
+-views now have index numbers like entrances

+-nodes are now ordered by their path

+-adding new PathNodes is much easier

+-the parameters for the paths startindex and its length are removed as they aren't needed and would screw up everything

+-saving won't screw up your paths anymore (at least i hope so)